Before anything else, I must say I'm bad at JAVA.

 The challenge is a console application written in JAVA.

-It comes in a .JAR package, with the following hint by its author:
+.JAR package, with the following hint by its author:

 descriptionThe goal is to find a valid key to input.